Village and Corridor Planning: Fernwood, North Park and Hillside-Quadra

 • have you considered the parking problem in Fernwood for our 'village centre'?

-Mh asked over 2 years ago
+Mh asked about 3 years ago

 Thank you for your question.
 Yes, concern regarding parking in Fernwood Village is something we have heard.
 We understand from businesses that they rely on a combination of local foot traffic and customers who are travelling from outside the immediate area by car, bus, or bike.